DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/10 Data Visualization Widgets/90 Charts - End-User Interaction/2 Click Handling/1 Series Click.md

 You can handle a series click.
-To do this, implement a callback function and assign it to the chart's **onSeriesClick** option.
+To do this, implement a callback function and assign it to the chart's **onSeriesClick** property.

     <!--JavaScript-->var chartOptions = {
         onSeriesClick: function (info) {